maheshsabnis/intern_aug_blaze/es6/readme.md

     - For Consumer4(), the _Secret can be readonly
 2. Complete the UI and Logic part for ProductLogic()
     - Note USe Array methods as per the requirements

+Date : 30-08-2021

+.
+CReate an array of patients ro read records only in General ward
+    - PatientId, PatientName, Ward
+    - Usse generator function